Table of Contents

 What Are The Benefits Of Accident Forgiveness?

-Having an accident forgiveness clause in your policy means you don’t have to stress over rate increases after your first car accident, whether or not you were at fault.
+Having an accident forgiveness clause in your policy may help protect you from premium increases after your first car accident, whether or not you were at fault.
 It also means you can keep the discounts you currently have in your policy.

 However, the clause should already be in your policy to claim its benefits.
 You cannot just get this add-on after a car accident and expect it to apply to your case.